KAM for reversible derivative wave equations: Vector fields formalism

 \section{Vector fields formalism}

-In this section we introduce the main properties of the vector fields that we shall use along the paper (commutators, momentum, norms, reversibility, degree, ...).
+We introduce the main properties of the vector fields used along the paper (commutators, momentum, norms, reversibility, degree, ...).
 We shall refer often to section 2 of \cite{BBP1}.
-The first difference between the present paper and \cite{BBP1} (which applies to Hamiltonian systems) is that we have to work always at the level of vector fields (reversible, see section \ref{sec:rev}) and not of functions (Hamiltonians).
-An important novelty of this section is the introduction of the $ \mathtt a$-weighted majorant norm (Definition \ref{MNV}) which enables to deal with vector fields without requiring the conservation of momentum as in \cite{BBP1}.
-Finally, we note that the vector fields that we aim to eliminate along the KAM iteration (see Definition \ref{defVF}) are different than in the Hamiltonian case \cite{BBP1}.
+The first difference with respect to \cite{BBP1} is that we have to work at the level of vector fields and not of functions (Hamiltonians).